aspose-total-cloud/Aspose.Total-Products/total/en/cpp/conversion/potm-to-ps/_index.md

----title: Convert PowerPoint to PS, POTM to PS FREE Converter or CPP SDKdescription: Free Conversion of POTM to PS by using CPP Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+---title: Convert PowerPoint to PS, POTM to PS FREE Converter or C++ SDKdescription: Free Conversion of POTM to PS by using C++ Cloud APIs & SDKs.
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---